-The Eastern White pine (Pinus strobus) occurs naturally throughout southeastern Canada, the Lake states, New England and the Appalachian mountains southward to Georgia.
-White pine ranks as one of the principle timber woods in America now exceeded by the southern pines collectively, Douglas fir, oaks and ponderosa pine.
-It is not noted for its strength as a wood, but is non-resinous, straight-grained, easy to cut and polishes well.
+The Eastern white pine (Pinus strobus) occurs naturally throughout southeastern Canada, the Great Lake states, New England, and the Appalachian mountains southward to Georgia.
+White pine ranks as one of the principle timber woods in America now exceeded by the southern pines collectively, oaks, and Ponderosa pine.
+It is not noted for its strength as a wood, but is non-resinous, easy to cut, and polishes well.
 It has been planted more widely than any other American tree and will outgrow all other native trees under ideal conditions.
-Next to the Californian sugarpine, Eastern White pine is the tallest pine in the U.S.
+Next to the California sugar pine, Eastern white pine is the tallest pine in the United States.
 White pine thrives on deep, sandy-loam soils, but will also do well in many other soil types as long as adequate moisture is present.
-As a Christmas tree, white pine has become quite popular because of its soft needles and overall appearance, mild evergreen smell and fair-to-good needle retention.
+As a Christmas tree, white pine has become quite popular because of its soft needles and overall appearance, mild evergreen smell, and fair-to-good needle retention.
 Although in demand, most suppliers of white pine are local because of its tendency to be brittle and inability to ship well.
 In Christmas tree plantations, it will grow fast and attain harvestable size in six or seven years.
 Its natural open form requires that growers shear the trees to produce a more bushy appearance.
 Its upright habit and balanced crown density make it a good choice as a holiday tree.
 However, the branches can be very brittle and will not support heavy ornaments.

-White pine can be identified by its soft needles, three to five inches long and in clusters of five.
+White pine can be identified by its soft needles, 3-5 inches long and in clusters of five.
 A papery sheath surrounds their bases during early spring and summer.
 The branches are positioned in characteristic whorls.
-Bark on the trees is smooth and easily damaged so that care must be taken when setting it up as a Christmas tree.
+Bark on the trees is smooth and easily damaged, so care must be taken when setting it up as a Christmas tree.